relaycorp/ws-mock-js/README.md

 ## Using the mock client

+You'd use a mock client when you need to test a server.
 You should initialise `MockClient` by passing the `ws` server to be tested and then call `client.connect()` to initiate the connection.
 From that point you can interact with the server.
 For example:

 ```javascript
 test('Challenge should be sent as soon as client connects', async () => {